Eigenmodes in an ultra-relativistic ultra-magnetized pair QED-plasma: Introduction

+We are now interested in the case where the plasma temperature is non-negligible, in particular the case where temperature is much larger than the particles' rest mass $k_B T\gg m_ec^2$.
+Thus, we will now extend the results from Paper I to a plasma with these thermal effects.
 The rest of the paper is organized as follows.
 Section \ref{s:linear} describes the linear wave formalism in a relativistic ultra-magnetized plasma and derives the corresponding dispersion relation.
 In Section \ref{s:analysis} a comprehensive analytical analysis of the normal mode dispersion, their characteristic frequencies and relations is presented.
 Section \ref{s:num} presents the full numerical solution of the dispersion relation and identifies the corresponding branches.
 Their dependence on the field strength and temperature is illustrated.
 Section \ref{s:summary} summarizes essential results.